AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/klarna.md

 1. Perform a cart update.

-1. Magento returns an updated `cart` object.
+1. The application returns an updated `cart` object.

 1. Send the `cart` query to retrieve the latest available payment methods.

-1. Magento sends another request to Klarna with the latest information available from the cart.
+1. The application sends another request to Klarna with the latest information available from the cart.

 1. Klarna returns new list of payment methods.
 Note that the list might contain different options for the shopper.

-1. Magento returns an updated `cart` object.
+1. The application returns an updated `cart` object.

 1. [Reload the widget](https://developers.klarna.com/documentation/klarna-payments/single-call-descriptions/load-klarna-payments/) on the client side.